 Before you buy

-Before you buy anything online, make a note of the address, telephone number and any other contact details of the company that you are buying from.
+Before you buy anything online, make a note of the address, telephone number and any other contact details of the company or seller that you're buying from.
 Don't rely only on an email address.

 Always use secure sites

-- never give your passwords or PIN numbers or bank account numbers -legitimate companies and banks will never ask you for these details by email or over the phone
+- never give your passwords, PIN numbers or bank account numbers -legitimate companies and banks will never ask you for these details by email or over the phone

 - when transferring money use reliable firms

 - never transfer or receive money for someone else

 - print a copy of your order and any acknowledgement you receive

 - check your bank statement carefully against anything you buy online